GEOGRAPHY FOR 2025 & BEYOND

 Task 3 - Video Task - Comparing Extremes

 a.
-Watch the two videos below and fill in this sheet
+Watch the two videos below and fill in the relevant pages on your worksheet

 with your responses.